-Aggressive physical activity is not recommended, as the risk of fractures is high.
-However, muscle-strengthening exercise at a low level is recommended
+Aggressive physical activity is not recommended, as the risk of fracture is high.
+However, muscle-strengthening exercise at a low level is recommended.

 To date, there is no way to prevent Paget disease since the cause remains unknown.
 For family members of a patient with Paget disease, some physicians do recommend monitoring levels of alkaline phosphatase levels every 2 years.
 If the levels are within the normal range, then imaging of the bone may also be performed.

-Measure levels of serum alkaline phosphatase to assess bone formation/resorption to assess response to treatment or follow untreated patients
+Measure levels of serum alkaline phosphatase to evaluate bone formation/resorption amd also assess response to treatment or follow untreated patients.

-Another option is a single 5 mg dose of intravenous zoledronate if there are no contraindications
+Another easy option is a single 5 mg dose of intravenous zoledronate if there are no contraindications.

-One can follow patients with serial bone scans to assess the disease of bone markers are all normal
+One can follow patients with serial bone scans to assess the disease if bone markers are all normal.

-Use of bisphosphonates is effective in slowing down the progress of disease or hearing loss
+Use of bisphosphonates is effective in slowing down the progression of the disease or the hearing loss.

-If patients with Paget disease need surgery, consider pre-treatment with bisphosphonates.
+If patients with Paget disease need surgery, should consider pre-treatment with bisphosphonates.

 Enhancing Healthcare Team Outcomes